zhanez/Project-1/README.md

 --

+## **Technologies Used**
+We incorporated two different API’s into our project- IEX Cloud for pulling stock information and Taxee to pull current US income tax brackets.
+We decided to use Bulma as a CSS framework because it seemed like a user friendly option for novice coders.
+<br><br>

+--

 ## **Usage**

 * Near the top of the page, the user will find two form entries with an accompanying search and buy button.